 Clinicians report that they spend around half their working day on administrative tasks, and of the time they have available to see patients, nearly 40% is spent on the computer entering or retrieving data.
 With ambient clinical intelligence, the AI automatically creates clinical documentation for clinicians to review and sign off, and clinicians can simply ask the system to find relevant data for them.
 That means clinicians can focus all their attention on the patient to understand their medical issues and concerns and build their trust.
 Patients feel heard and understood, and clinicians don’t have to spend hours every evening completing documentation.

-We expect organizations to ramp up their adoption of AI technologies over the coming year as they look for solutions that can simultaneously impact multiple branches of the Quintuple Aim.
-However, the solutions organizations deploy must be easy to use and require minimal user training, otherwise adoption will be poor, limiting the ability to achieve a meaningful return on investment.
+We expect organisations to ramp up their adoption of AI technologies over the coming year as they look for solutions that can simultaneously impact multiple branches of the Quintuple Aim.
+However, the solutions organisations deploy must be easy to use and require minimal user training, otherwise adoption will be poor, limiting the ability to achieve a meaningful return on investment.

 3: Big steps will be taken toward advancing health equity